-While it is recognized that Commissioners or Committee Chairs/members, as members of the community, have the right to publicly comment and enter into public debate on the political and social issues, care is to be taken not to convey the impression that personal comments are the official Commission comments.
+While it is recognized that Commissioners and Committee members, as residents of the community, have the right to publicly comment and enter into public debate on the political and social issues, they will take care to clarify that their views are personal and not representative of the official Commission.

-Commissioners/Committee Chairs and member that you will work to hear from as many of your constituents as possible, in particular those from communities that have been traditionally excluded or marginalized from government services and opportunities.
+Commissioners and Committee members will work to hear from as many constituents as possible, in particular those from communities that have been traditionally excluded or marginalized from government services and opportunities.

-RELATIONSHIP BETWEEN COMMISSIONERS

-Obligations during meetings

-7.1 You must show respect to the Chair, other Commissioners and any members of the public present during public ANC meetings.

-Inappropriate interaction

-7.2 Commissioners or Committee Members must not engage in abusive conduct, personal charges or verbal attacks upon the character or motives of fellow Commissioners in the public forum.

 ACCESS TO INFORMATION AND COMMISSION RESOURCES

-5.1 The Chair and the Secretary must provide full and timely information to Commissioners to enable them to carry out their duties.
-Such information shall be made available to the public in an easily accessible location unless prohibited by Federal or DC law, ANC 6A Bylaws, or if it contains personally identifying information of a constituent(s) who has not provided permission.
+5.1 The Chair and the Secretary, or Designee, must provide full and timely information to Commissioners to enable them to carry out their duties.
+Such information shall be made available to the public through the ANC 6A website unless prohibited by Federal or DC law, ANC 6A Bylaws, or if it contains personally identifying information of a constituent(s) who has not provided permission.

-5.2 Commissioners who provide any information to a particular Commissioner in the performance of their civic duties must also make it available to other Commissioners who may request the information and in accordance with Commission procedures.
+5.2 Commissioners who provide any information to a particular Commissioner in the performance of their civic duties must also make that information available to other Commissioners who may request it.